erp98/BGCArgo_BCGyre/README.md

   - Interpolates Argo float data to match ERA5 data timesteps, uses nearest neighbor to get ERA5 data and calculate air-sea flux at each point
   - Input: Sorted_DACWMO_<TYPE>Float.txt files and ERA5 wind and SLP data
   - Output: Figures of surface variables (temperature, salinity, oxygen) float trajectory, and air-sea oxygen flux
+  - Things To Do:
+    - [X] Debug code to run through all floats
+    - [ ] Debug L13 code and re-run code with both (L13 and N16) parameterizations
+    - [ ] Make float trajectory map with continents and zoomed in
+    - [ ] Average time-series to make data smoother
 - ***RandomFxns.py***: A collection of random functions
   - DetermineAdjusted: determines if adjusted/not-adjust Argo float data is used; if adjusted data is present, these data are used
     - Output: adjusted_flag; if flag = 1 adjusted data were used